idarolti/PhysaliaSexChrom/Day1/Day1_Practical.md

 ## 02. Read mapping

-* **[Bowtie2](https://bowtie-bio.sourceforge.net/bowtie2/manual.shtml)** - A tool for alining short-read data to a reference genome or genomic sequences
+* **[Bowtie2](https://bowtie-bio.sourceforge.net/bowtie2/manual.shtml)** - A tool for aligning short-read data to a reference genome or genomic sequences

     First, build an index for the reference genome.
 DO NOT RUN!
     > mkdir reference_genome